 If a tree falls in the woods…no, wait.
-If a student experiences a traumatic event but no adult authority figure acknowledges it, does that event have adverse affects?
+If a student experiences a traumatic event but no adult authority figure acknowledges it, does that event have devastating long-term affects?
 Always, the research says.

 And that has been my experience too.

-The ACEs study (Adverse Childhood Experiences) has documented that traumas in childhood predictably alter the quality of a person’s life later on (increased risks for major diseases, cancer, substance abuse, and other self-harming behaviors).
-Most people have at least a score of 1 on the ACEs scale of 1–10.
+Way back in 1997, the now-renown ACEs study (Adverse Childhood Experiences), documented that traumas in childhood predictably alters the quality of a person’s life FOR the duration of their lifetime (increased risks for major diseases, cancer, divorce, substance abuse, and other self-harming behaviors).
+70% of all US citizens have at least a score of 1 ACE.
 Divorce, for example, counts as 1.
-After 6 ACEs, your life expectancy decreases.
+After 6 ACEs, your life expectancy decreases by 20 years.

-Every unhappy family is unhappy in its’ own way, so Tolstoy tells us in Anna Karenina.
 For 12 years, I worked in a last-chance high school full of students who wore trauma around their necks in the form of placards of friends and family killed.
-Some students even etched their trauma into their DNA–tattooed reminders of loved ones gone.
+Some students even tattooed RIPs onto their bodies as reminders of loved ones gone.
 These were clues in plain sight.
 No detective work required.
 Still, for too many of those years, I lumped traumas together (family member out of the picture, a friend killed, a major illness in the family) and avoided asking about personal specifics.

-I didn’t ask about the tattoos, thinking it better if I didn’t remind students of people gone, sadness in their pasts.
-Only, RIP tattoos are there because someone wanted to etch a heartache into their DNA, making visible a person who is absent.
+I didn’t ask about the student hurts in plain sight because I didn’t want to make students sad or embarrassed.
+I thought it was better if I didn’t remind students of people gone, sadness in their pasts.
+Only, RIP tattoos are there because someone wanted to etch a heartache into their DNA to make visible a person who is absent.

-Trauma overwhelm is real and it prevents teachers from asking about students’ pasts.
+Trauma is personal and no two traumas are alike.
+Addressing trauma is the least a teacher can do, and I should have known that.
 What I needed to say was, “Tell me about the person whose picture is around your neck.
 What were they like?” or “Your mom died.
 That’s so sad.
 Tell me about her.”
-Trauma is personal and no two traumas are alike.
-Addressing trauma is the least a teacher can do, and I should have known that.

-I saw my counselor when she called me in to ask about my future aspirations.
+I saw my school counselor when she called me in for my once-a-year check-in.
 I could tell she didn’t know me at all–we’d only met once before.
 I got decent grades and wasn’t a behavior issue.
-She didn’t ask about my home life, and I wouldn’t have told her anything if she had.
+She didn’t ask about my home life.
 She did ask what I wanted to be.
 I said a fireman or astronaut because they were sarcastic cliches.
 She wrote them down and didn’t ask questions.

 Unless…The one factor that can mitigate the devastating effects of childhood trauma includes one caring adult.
 On a Friday during my sophomore year of high school, I was in Dr. Wendell’s science class, crying behind my hair.
 He saw me and handed me a tissue.
 On Monday, he said, “I was thinking about you.
 I was worried.”
 And I rejoined humanity.

-That was everything, and that is least a teacher can can do.
-Because teachers are the people students see most often.
-Teachers are the people students look to as the authority figures when their parents are not there.
-That’s why teachers are the first responders, the detectives at the scene.
-When clues are there, ask about them.
-Someone could have asked me, “Jessie, tell me about your dad getting arrested at the ballgame.”
-It’s not nosey.
-It’s caring.
-I was thinking about it anyway.
-When you talk about it, you make it not shameful anymore.
+That was everything, and that is least a teacher or a counselor can can do.
+Because school staff are the people students see most often.
+School staff are the people students look to as the authority figures when their parents are not there.

 I didn’t recognize my trauma overwhelm until a female student, a girl who’d had wild mood swings in class, stayed with me one afternoon finishing an assignment.
 I’d asked her to describe an important moment in her past.
 She wrote about when her mom died from cancer, how her dad didn’t know what to do, and how her teachers didn’t talk to her about it.
 It was then that she started acting out.
 The next year, her brother was shot and killed.
 She changed schools and started getting in trouble, and still, no one asked her what was wrong.
 No one at her new school knew her past.
 No one was playing detective.
 No one allowed her to share that her mom had died, giving her a chance to have a caring adult acknowledge that it was so, so sad.
 And her brother had died.
 And that was a whole different kind of sad.
 We talked about it as she wrote out her story, and her behavior in school improved dramatically.